SupaMafia/awesome-window-manager-config/README.md

 The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.

 Dependencies: rofi, dmenu, kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
-- install by:
+Then can be installed by:
 - sudo apt update
-- sudo apt upgrade
+- sudo apt full-upgrade
 - sudo apt install suckless-tools kitty compton compton-conf nitrogen pasystray pavucontrol rofi
 - sudo apt install network-manager network-manager-gnome network-manager-pptp
 - and the wm itself sudo apt install awesome